raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

 #### Actor bytecode representation

-WASM bytecode payloads will be represented as an IPLD DAG, and will be stored in the state blockstore, owned by the node implementation.
+Wasm bytecode payloads will be represented as an IPLD DAG, and will be stored in the state blockstore, owned by the node implementation.

 **The concrete DAG layout, multihash function, and CID codec are yet to be